 Increasingly, traditional customers of agricultural futures markets are concerned about the impacts of high-frequency trading.
 Especially immediately preceding and following release of important crop and stocks reports by the U.S. Department of Agriculture, we believe high-frequency trading has caused and magnified volatile market swings.
-These disruptions have led many hedgers who use futures markets to avoid futures markets at such times.
-Concerns also have been raised about the impact of high-frequency trading on order fills for traditional hedgers.
+These disruptions have led many hedgers to avoid futures markets at such times, leading the NGFA to recommend a short pause in trading around releases of key USDA reports.
+Concerns also have been raised about the impact of high-frequency trading on order fills for traditional hedgers and about timely access to USDA reports, especially for those without mega-high speed connections.

 It may be that regulatory action by the CFTC is the more appropriate way to address high-frequency trading issues.
 Should high-frequency traders be required to register with the Commission?
 Should such traders be required to post margin even if no positions are held at day's end?
-Are there other measures that should be considered to help ensure that highfrequency trading does not disrupt futures markets in ways that render them less useful to hedgers managing business risk?
+Are there other measures that should be considered to help ensure that high-frequency trading does not disrupt futures markets in ways that render them less useful to hedgers managing business risk?
 The NGFA suggests that these kinds of questions should be part of the conversation during reauthorization.